nitidbit/lexicon/README.md

 ```
     import { Lexicon, EditWrapper } from 'lexicon';

-    const lex = new Lexicon(require('./MyStrings.yml'),        // the data, assuming you have a YAML loader
+    const lex = new Lexicon(require('./MyStrings.yml'), 'en',  // the data, assuming you have a YAML loader
             'app/javascript/components/MyStrings.yml');        // plus the filename for the editor

 Get values using key paths as arrays or separated by "."